stongey/PhotoRestore/README.md

 GIMP PLUG-INS FOR RESTORING FADED SLIDES AND PRINTS

+NOTE - The original author, Geoff Daniell, has given me permission to publish this repository on GitHub in his name.

 Some years ago I released a GIMP plug-in for automatically restoring scanned slides or prints that had deteriorated with age.
 This work is described in the file "restore1.pdf" and the file Restore1.py is the corresponding plug-in,